Table of Contents

 Before training day:

-- Clear a space big enough for participants to practice CPR on the floor that can fit everyone, with less furniture
+- Clear a space big enough for the number of participants to practice CPR on the floor/seating on the floor

 6. After the session

-Certificates will be issued the same day to each staff member individually and sent to the manager as well.
+Usually, certificates will be issued online the same day to each staff member individually and sent to the manager as well.

 7. Maximize Onsite First Aid Training Value